Will Rogers State Historic Park: Renovations 2002-2006

 California State Parks completed a major renovation of the ranch house in 2002–2006.
 The project included reconstruction of flagstone areas that surrounded the house, seismic safety work, replacement of electrical systems and installation of a new heating and air conditioning system.
 The house reopened to the public in March 2006.

 Proposed closure in 2008

 Will Rogers State Historic Park was one of the 48 California state parks proposed for closure in January 2008 by California's Governor Arnold Schwarzenegger as part of a deficit reduction program.

-2025 Palisades Fire
+2025 Palisades fire

 On January 8, 2025, the ranch house and other structures were destroyed in the Palisades Wildfire, with the surrounding ranch also being severely damaged.
-State Parks was able to evacuate the horses, and some of the artwork and artifacts that were in the ranch house were saved.
+State Parks was able to evacuate horses owned by a vendor, and some of the artwork and artifacts that were in the ranch house were saved.
+Only 0.5% of the park grounds were left unscathed during the fire.
+The park partially reopened in November 2025, with its recreational facilities and half of the trails open.
+The original ranch house was expected to take several years to rebuild, in part because of stringent guidelines set when the California government took over the park in 1944.